RolandLeFranc/PlayReady/Docs/Overview/microsoftplayreadyecosystem.md

 For more information about license acquisition, see [License Acquisition](licenseacquisition.md).

+The PlayReady encryption and licensing process is more fully explained in [Basic encryption and licensing process](basicpurposeofplayready.md#basicprocess).